andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/AppendixC_Annotations.rst

 .. figure:: AppendixC_Annotation.png

-When you are finished drawing your ROI, you can save it by clicking ``File -> Save ROI As``.
-This will automatically save it as a ``.label`` file, which we can later convert into NIFTI format using the command ``mri_label2vol``.
+When you are finished drawing your ROI, you can save it by clicking ``File -> Save Volume As``.
+This will automatically save it as a ``.mgz`` file, which we can later convert into NIFTI format using the command ``mri_convert``.

 You can annotate many different ROIs simultaneously.
-For example, if you select ``File -> New ROI`` and name the new ROI ``Left Putamen``, make sure it is highlighted in the left panel of Freeview.
+For example, if you select ``File -> New Volume`` and name the new ROI ``Left Putamen``, make sure it is highlighted in the left panel of Freeview.
 Then, you can choose a different color for it, and annotate it as you like.
-Whichever ROI is highlighted will be written to disk when you select ``File -> Save ROI As``.
+Whichever ROI is highlighted will be written to disk when you select ``File -> Save Volume As``.

 .. figure:: AppendixC_TwoROIs.png